RapRaf/echo_server_C/readme.md

 ./SERVER/server
 ```

-After setting the server on listening it is possible to start as many client as you need (adjust MAX_CLIENTS defined in socket.h)
+After setting the server on listening it is possible to start as many clients as you need (adjust MAX_CLIENTS defined in socket.h)
 ```bash
 ./CLIENT/client
 ```